YoRyan/mailrise/README.rst

                                                   this information to determine whether or not the upstream notification service can handle the provided content.

+configs.<name>.mailrise.html_conversion string    The HTML conversion string is used to convert HTML messages to text format.
+The original
+												  formatting is kept the best it can be when converting.

+                                                  Defaults to ``None``.
+configs.<name>.mailrise.send_message_encrypted bool     The HTML conversion string is used to convert HTML messages to text format.
+The original
+													    formatting is kept the best it can be when converting.

+														Defaults to ``None``.

                                                   If not specified here, the data type is inferred from the body part of the email message.
 So if you have your body template set to anything but the default value of ``$body``, you might want to set a data type here.